Floribert Bwana Chui: Early life

 Floribert Bwana Chui was born 13 June 1981 in Goma on the border of Rwanda.
 He received a degree in law and became a member of the Community of Sant'Egidio, a lay Catholic religious community which focuses on conflict resolution and service to the poor.
 After working in Kinshasa at the Office Congolais de Contrôle, he returned to Goma and worked at the customs office.
 In addition to his career, he was dedicated to serving street children.

 Death

 On 7 July 2007, he was offered a bribe to import rancid rice from Rwanda.
-He refused out of fidelity to his Catholic faith.
+Knowing that allowing the importation would have posed a threat for the health and life of the citizens, especially the weaker and poorer ones, he refused out of fidelity to his Catholic faith.
 In retaliation, he was kidnapped and tortured to death, succumbing to his injuries—including broken teeth, a broken arm, and an iron being pressed to his genitals and buttocks—on 8 July 2007.
 His body was discovered on 9 July.

 Beatification

 On 25 November 2024, Pope Francis authorized the cause for the beatification of Floribert Bwana Chui as a martyr killed in hatred of the faith.
+This recognition was part of the late Pope's broader understanding of martyrdom as anyone killed for doing the work of God, even if not killed for being a Christian per se.

-On 15 June 2025, Floribert Bwana Chui was beatified in a Mass presided over by Cardinal Marcello Semeraro.
+On 15 June 2025, Floribert Bwana Chui was beatified in a Mass presided over by Cardinal Marcello Semeraro, held in the Basilica of Saint Paul Outside the Walls.
 On 16 June 2025, Pope Leo XIV addressed a group of pilgrims from the Democratic Republic of the Congo, praising the newly beatified martyr's spirituality and encouraging the pilgrims to follow his example.